Azure/azure-sdk-for-java/sdk/anomalydetector/azure-ai-anomalydetector/README.md

 ### Thread safety

-We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
+We guarantee that all client instance methods are thread-safe and independent of each other.
 This ensures that the recommendation of reusing client instances is always safe, even across threads.

 ## Examples